e4fgg/hello-kitty-timed-quiz/README.md

 - Open up index.html and the local copy of the site should be there, make changes if needed.

 ![alt text](https://media2.giphy.com/media/kZqbBT64ECtjy/giphy.gif?cid=6c09b9522ga6s2ul9wjaco5ohi3jzhi19x3z1bg5vl58ir4c&ep=v1_internal_gif_by_id&rid=giphy.gif&ct=g)
+- Credit for the image goes to QueenieFree on Tumblr.